Skip to content

 ND and Me (ages 8-14)

-In small groups, we provide learning opportunities for children and young people to better understand themselves and their neurodiversity, build confidence, find strategies to manage their challenges and feel positive about the future.
+In small groups, we are commissioned to provide learning opportunities for children and young people to better understand themselves and their neurodiversity, build confidence, find strategies to manage their challenges and feel positive about the future.
 Requires parents / carers to have completed our ND Learning Programme.

 Post Diagnosis Autism Coaching